PulseDL-II: A System-on-Chip Neural Network Accelerator for Timing and Energy Extraction of Nuclear Detector Signals: System Validation ( )

 The neural network model we use is similar to \figurename~\ref{fig:workload}.
 It is comprised of two convolution layers and three fully-connected layers, and contains 9.8k MACs and 5.8k trainable parameters.
 Waveform samples from the monitoring branch in the data acquisition are used to train the neural networks and to export network weights for online processing.
 Identical waveform samples are used for traditional feature extraction methods.

-In \figurename~\ref{fig:exp-results}, we show experimental results of time/energy prediction by different methods, including traditional methods (interpolated constant fraction discrimination \cite{9187849} for time, and waveform integration for energy), offline floating-point neural networks and online quantized (8-bit fixed-point) neural networks.
+In \figurename~\ref{fig:exp-results}, we show experimental results of time/energy prediction by different methods, including traditional methods (interpolated constant fraction discrimination~\cite{9187849} for time, and waveform integration for energy), offline floating-point neural networks and online quantized (8-bit fixed-point) neural networks.
 It can be seen that neural networks work better than traditional methods in the same conditions.
-Since quantization effects will influence the final online resolution, we observe a slight degradation of resolution when comparing the right two figures with the middle two.
+Since quantization effects will influence the final online resolution, we observe a slight degradation of resolution when comparing the bottom with the middle in each sub-figure.
 It will be eliminated if more quantization bits are used (such as 16-bit fixed-point).

 Here we report resource utilization, power and performance of the experimental system.
-Measured on the Xilinx Zynq UltraScale+ FPGA, the data acquisition uses 2825 LUTs, 517 FFs, 8 block RAMs (36 \si{kb} each) and 8 UltraRAMs (288 \si{kb} each), and consumes 0.371 \si{W} dynamic power.
-The accelerator SoC uses 89540 LUTs, 75028 FFs and 48 block RAMs, and consumes 0.541 \si{W} dynamic power.
-The device static power is 0.594 \si{W}.
-Both the dynamic power of the data acquisition and the static power are expected to improve significantly with the ASIC implementation.
-The time for on-chip neural network inference is 113.8 \si{\micro\second} at 100 \si{MHz} working frequency.
-With time consumption from data input/output, the total latency of a single event is expected to be 165 \si{\micro\second}.
+Measured on the Xilinx Zynq UltraScale+ FPGA, the data acquisition uses 2825 LUTs, 517 FFs, 8 block RAMs (36 kb each) and 8 UltraRAMs (288 kb each), and consumes 0.371 W dynamic power.
+The accelerator SoC uses 89540 LUTs, 75028 FFs and 48 block RAMs, and consumes 0.541 W dynamic power.
+The device static power is 0.594 W. Both the dynamic power of the data acquisition and the static power are expected to improve significantly with the ASIC implementation.
+The time for on-chip neural network inference is 113.8 $\mu$s at 100 MHz working frequency.
+With time consumption from data input/output, the total latency of a single event is expected to be 165 $\mu$s.
 When working in the pipelined mode, the throughput is 8.3k events/second.